 - a.
 Arriving obtrusively late

 - b.
 Conversations or whispering

 - c.
 Cell phones ringing

 - d.
 Text messaging/App-playing

 - e.
 Frequent bathroom breaks

 - f.
-Reading newspapers
+Reading newspapers or other materials not related to class activities

 As a good rule of thumb, consider that you will be expected to behave professionally on the job once you graduate, and such behavior should become a regular habit starting now.
 This can be reflected in the final evaluation that is your grade.
 If you behave unprofessionally, you may be "fired" for the day, that is, required to leave the classroom or lab.